The-Marcy-Lab-School/post-fetch-to-github-lab/README.md

 If you make a mistake, you can always delete the token you created and create a new one.
 Once you have successfully created your token, copy and paste it somewhere aside.
 You will need it later.

 You can read about [Github Authorization](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#repositories) here.
 Your personal access token will be used in an `Authorization` header with a value of `token <ACCESS_TOKEN>`.
+Here is an example `cURL` command:

 ```shell
 $ curl -i -H "Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4" \